-A 902-928 MHz frequency-hopping spread-spectrum technology is the optimal RF technology for commercial wireless applications.
+An 868 MHz frequency-hopping spread-spectrum technology is the optimal RF technology for commercial wireless applications.
 With all of the above considerations in mind, you will need to choose a wireless technology that is optimized for your application.
 Commercial wireless systems usually weigh the considerations as follows:

-- · It has to be FCC approved. - It has to have an optimal penetration of commercial construction materials, meaning as short a wavelength as possible. - However, an extended battery life is necessary, so the wavelength can't be too short. - · It has to handle interference well.
+- It has to be approved by the regulatory agencies where it operates. - It has to have an optimal penetration of commercial construction materials, meaning as short a wavelength as possible. - However, an extended battery life is necessary, so the wavelength can't be too short. - · It has to handle interference well.

-Which puts us at: 902-928 MHz frequency-hopping spreadspectrum technology.
+Which puts us at: 868 MHz frequency-hopping spreadspectrum technology.

-Figure 9 Wireless consideration for commercial wireless systems You'll find that most systems used for commercial applications share these characteristics.
+Figure 9 Wireless consideration for commercial wireless systems

+You'll find that most systems used for commercial applications share these characteristics.